yogeshpatil111/vmstats/README.md

 ### It will create 100 fake-qemu-kvm processes, 10 hypervisor channel listners and 10 RabbitMQ Queues.

-Run Stat check collected for 10 minutes using,
+Run Stat check collected for 100 Seconds using,

 ./vm-check -c 10 -i 10